TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

 Integration
 ===========

-You need to handle the integration yourself as you got the permissions on GitHub.
+You need to handle the integration yourself.

 Go to the url of your project at Crowdin (e.g. `<https://crowdin.com/project/typo3-extension-ttaddress>`_) and switch to **Settings** & then switch to the tab **Integrations**.
 Click on the button **Setup integration**.